-Google Rich Results are a set of minimum requirements for a small selection of Schema types, which includes specific images dimensions (example, a 600x60px banner "logo" image for article publishers), limited values for some properties (example, product conditions), specific Schema types for some property relations, and much more.
-Google Rich Results require several layers of Schema markup (aka a multi-dimensional arrays) that must be expressed using JSON-LD in the webpage head section (preferred by Google) in the webpage header or footer, or with RDFa / Microdata markup (deprecated standards) in the theme templates.
+Google Rich Results are a set of minimum requirements for a small selection of Schema types, which includes specific images dimensions (example, a 600x60px organization banner "logo" image for article publishers), limited values for some properties (example, product conditions), specific Schema types for some property relations, etc. Google Rich Results require several layers of Schema markup (aka a multi-dimensional arrays) that must be expressed using JSON-LD in the webpage head section (preferred by Google) in the webpage header or footer, or with RDFa / Microdata markup (deprecated standards) in theme templates.

 If your theme templates do not provide RDFa / Microdata markup for Google Rich Results, you should enable the WPSSO Schema JSON-LD Markup add-on.
 If your theme templates include incomplete or incorrect RDFa / Microdata markup (a common problem), you should enable both the WPSSO Schema JSON-LD Markup add-on and the WPSSO Strip Schema Microdata add-on to remove the incomplete or incorrect Microdata markup from your templates.

 Not sure if your theme templates support Google Rich Results?
 Submit an example post / page URL from your site (not the home page) to the Google Rich Results Test Tool or the Google Structured Data Test Tool, and compare the results before / after enabling the WPSSO Schema JSON-LD Markup add-on.
 Between checks, don't forget to clear the cache of any caching plugin or service you may be using, along with clearing the WPSSO cache in the SSO > Tools and Actions settings page. ;-)